vinnyhip/DependencyInjectionFromScratch/README.md

 ## DI Stage 0: Basic example

-* Code is very poor in terms of OO principles. services.ServiceA and services.ServiceB should, at the very least, be objects.
+* Code is very poor in terms of OO principles. main.services.ServiceA and main.services.ServiceB should, at the very least, be objects.
 * The code is tightly coupled and very hard to test in isolation.
-* We have absolutely no chance of swapping neither services.ServiceA nor services.ServiceB with a different implementation.
+* We have absolutely no chance of swapping neither main.services.ServiceA nor main.services.ServiceB with a different implementation.
 Imagine one of them is doing credit card billings; you **don't** want that to actually happen in your test suite.